Start My Answer

 • Making any false allegations about the debt.

-If Central Portfolio Control violates any of these guidelines, you can use it as evidence in your defense in court within one year.
+If you believe a debt collector violated any of these guidelines, you may be able to use it as evidence in your defense in court within one year.
 The violation does not count as evidence after one year.

 A successful ruling may have you compensated for damages.
 If there is no proof of damages, you may be awarded up to $1,000 and any court and attorney fees reimbursed.